 Catch a direct bus from Thessaloniki to Ioannina

 The cheapest way of getting to Ioannina is by public bus.
 There are buses from Thessaloniki and Athens throughout the day to Ioannina.
 From Thessaloniki, it should roughly take you around 3 hours and 30 minutes one way.

 Ktel is the public bus that services the route from Athens and Thessaloniki.

 Closest airports to Ioannina

-Top tips for visiting Ioannina
+15. Top tips before visiting Ioannina

 - Remember that you need to get some good Walking Shoes